 Our Welfare Auditing Framework questions a wide range of management practices relating to primary care, that can have a direct and indirect impact on an animal’s welfare.
 Through the utilisation of a standard that informs and directs the fundamental requirements in animal care, and a checklist that embodies the ideology of the standard, a simple audit can demonstrate gaps and opportunities in operational practice within a captive facility.

 We currently offer this training as a Webinar Package – which includes four individual webinars each covering a different topic.
-If you would like to benefit from this Webinar Package, read more about what the training involves and contact Dave Morgan or Simon Marsh to get started.
+If you would like to benefit from this Webinar Package, read more about what the training involves and use contact details below to get started.

 This webinar takes the delegate through contemporary thinking behind animal welfare and what constitutes appropriate welfare for wild animals in captivity.
 It examines situations that represent poor welfare and the consequent outcomes of reduced husbandry and welfare practices.
 The aim is to empower delegates to recognise circumstances of sub-standard welfare when on a welfare audit.
 A series of interactive problem-based learning exercises are presented throughout the webinar as a means of understanding how to recognise poor welfare in a captive facility.

 This webinar introduces the concept and processes of auditing against a standard.
 Often the very idea of auditing appears to be counter-intuitive.
 In this webinar we lay out the approach and rationale behind audit practice, the different types of audit, what an audit consists of, and its applicability to a captive wild animal facility in terms of a welfare audit.
 The webinar concludes with a series of interactive exercises.